Create a Website Account - Manage notification subscriptions, save form progress and more.

 Show All Answers

-Standard Code policies, requires a professional to perform the mandatory inspection.
+Standard Code policies, requires a professional in the qualified field to perform the mandatory inspection.
 In most cases, the special inspector is required for work that requires continuous inspections.

 The Commission regularly meets on the 1st and 3rd Wednesdays of every month except July.
 However, the meetings are occasionally rescheduled, or additional meetings may be scheduled.
 Visit the City's Calendar to view scheduled meetings.
 Or, call the Office of the City Clerk at 954-450-1050.

 A General Election is held in November of every even-numbered year.
 The Primary Election for nominating party nominees for the General Election is 11 weeks before the General Election.
 During a general election, all registered voters receive the same ballot and may vote for any candidate or question on the ballot.
 If there are write-in candidates who have qualified for a particular office, a space will be left on the general election ballot where their name can be written.

 The Primary Election for nominating party nominees for the General Election is 11 weeks before the November General Election.
 During a primary election, political parties nominate their candidates for the General Election ballot.
 No one is elected in a Primary election; candidates are nominated.
 In order to win a political party nomination, the candidate must receive more votes than anyone else in his/her party for that race.